IoT-gamer/flutter_face_tracking_excercise_app/README.md

 - **Model not loading**: Ensure model files are in the correct location and pubspec.yaml is properly configured
 - **Poor predictions**: Collect more training data or adjust the model architecture in the Python script
 - **Low outlier detection**: Adjust the `madOutlierThreshold` constant (lower values increase sensitivity)
+- **Frequency analysis not working**: Ensure there is enough face movement data and try adjusting device position

 ## Contributing